Ayush-kaithwas/Snake-Game/README.md

         pip3 install pygame

 * Extract the Zip file in C-drive
-* Open cmd and type "cd" then give the location of the snake file inside folder("Snake-Game")
+* Open cmd and type "cd" then give the path of the "snake.py" file inside folder("Snake-Game")
-* Then type python snake.py
+* Then type -> "python snake.py"
 * This will run the game , enjoy😄!!!

 ### Don't delete any file it may crash the game